 Use synthetic monitoring's API tests to monitor your API endpoint to ensure it is functioning correctly.
 New Relic uses the got module internally to make HTTP calls to your endpoint and validate the results.

 Here we present some example functions showing how to use the

 $http object to submit your request.
-For detailed documentation on the options available for this object, see the http-request readme.
-(Note that Request is deprecated, but these options still apply.)
+For detailed documentation on the options available for this object, see the got module readme.
+The

-API tests are powered by the http-request module, which is available through the
+API tests are powered by the got module, which is available through the

 $http object.
 Once each frequency interval, New Relic queries your endpoint from each of your selected locations.
 For instructions on creating a monitor, see Adding monitors.

 Result timing details will be provided as long as you use the